Other travel documents

 Friday 15th Up at 01h00, ready for minibus at 01h30, ready to meet our Bedouin guide Mohammed at 01h25 (his fee is about £5) to start walking up Mount Sinai.
 Joy fell fairly early on, no harm done.
 Joy found it hard work.
 There were huts selling drinks & chocolate every now and them.
 The occasional camel passed us, we could have rented a camel to take us half the way to the top.
 We paused to use one "composting" loo by the path, a good job it was dark!
 We reached the top after much audible groaning from Joy and wheezing from me at 05h30, the sky was just beginning to lighten in the east.
 We bought hot chocolates and rented a blanket.
 Stunningly wonderful sunrise, every minute better than the previous.
 A gang of Ukrainians sang a dawn song.
 It was hard work going down too, and you could see the dangerous bits you hadn't seen in the dark.
 We met Sabri at 08h30, and were driven off to the hotel for breakfast.
 Depart 10h00 with Sabri, along to the W coast and up the Gulf of Suez.
 Stopped at Moses Wells (and to see a hot well nearby), and to look at the Suez Canal (but large signs saying no photos).
 The canal has high banks both sides, you don't actually see much of it.
 We arrived Cairo back at "Les 3 Pyramids" at 17h30, rooms 706, 707 this time.
 Evening meal (kebab and kofta)on the 12th floor watching the Sound & Light at the Pyramids from several miles away.

 Saturday 16th Breakfast 8, pickup 09h00, Sabri driving, Dalia guiding.
-First the old city, Coptic churches and the like.
+First the old city part of Cairo, Coptic churches and the like.
 Then a jewellers (there was a lady & clay oven baking bread outside) to order some gold pendants with names in hieroglyphics to be made before we get back.
 Then the Sadat memorial (great, an open pyramid).
 Then to Khan-el-Khalili bazaar, Joy really in her element!
 Lots of shopping, and some coffee & mango drinks (Dalia didn't drink) to finish.
 Then off to collect the jewellery (the most expensive shopping of the holiday), all looking good.
 Back 16h30, meal on the 12th floor again.

-Friday 22nd Alarm 05h15, depart hotel 05h55 with Sabri and Nazih in a larger bus.
+Friday 22nd End of the holiday!
+Alarm 05h15, depart hotel 05h55 with Sabri and Nazih in a larger bus.
 The airport terminal looked VERY crowded, but it didn't affect us.
 Plenty of time for shopping and coffee.
 Depart Cairo on time BA0154 08h55, Boeing 747, flight duration 05h25 - 2 hours, arrive LHR 12h20, no, we were early.
 Beryl and Ken were there to meet Jean and Rory, we were in plenty of time for our bus departs 13h33, but bad traffic.
 Nottingham 18h15, 45 minutes late.
 Unpack!

 |Eric's life history summary is here |